 Except for the Indigenous method, there are four other means that pure ghee manufacturers mostly avail.
 However, the desi traditional process has some drawbacks, which are:

 However, a few steps/precautions can improve this indigenous method.
 These are:

 Cool milk to room temperature (22-30 degrees Celsius) and add starter culture for curd preparation.
 The setting of curd should be done under controlled conditions.

 Direct Cream method

-The direct cream method is one of the popular manufacturing processes that most of the small scale pure ghee manufacturers follow.
-In this process, centrifugation is used to separate cream from milk ghee is prepared from the milk-cream.
+Most small-scale pure ghee manufacturers follow The direct cream method, one of the famous manufacturing processes.
+In this process, centrifugation separates cream from milk, and ghee is prepared from the milk cream.

 There are certain advantages to this process:

 There are certain drawbacks to this manufacturing method.
 These are: